Volograms/vol_cl_tools/README.md

 ### Examples

+The following examples use Windows `vol2obj.exe`.
+For Linux/macOS substitute `./vol2obj.bin`.

 * Convert the first 5 frames (0 to 4, inclusive) from a Vologram in directory `..\1625472326152_ld\` to numbered .objs:

 ```